SVDotsenko/portfolio-project-5/env.md

+style login form
 change picture on donate page
-style login form
-dollar sign left from input goal make working new donation form think about styling in history page copy card number to clipboard before entering the donation page, and show tooltip add tooltips
+dollar sign left from input goal think about styling in history page copy card number to clipboard before entering the donation page, and show tooltip add tooltips limit the number of characters in the description and title

 clean css, html unused styles